Sustainability

 • Composition and operation of the Board of Directors

-• Management and business strategies
+• Management plans and business strategies

 • Corporate ethics and risk management